 "Reminiscence can improve quality of life, communication, cognition and mood in some people with dementia.
 However, it needs to be tailored to the individual and based on what they like/enjoy."

-But, Gemma warns, be mindful of the fact that "some memories may be distressing" for your loved one with dementia.
-Everyone with dementia is different, and it's important to be mindful that certain things or people may trigger negative emotions.
+But be mindful of the fact that "some memories may be distressing" for your loved one with dementia.
+"Everyone with dementia is different, and it's important to be mindful that certain things or people may trigger negative emotions," adds Gemma.

-Create a quiet room
+Create a quiet room this Christmas

 Christmas, with the songs, food, TV, people and presents, can be a lot to handle, at the best of times.
 As such, it can be especially tough for people with dementia.